Akash187/StoryBook/README.md

 # StoryBook Project - Node.js

 A NodeJs project to post stories from best and worst of your life which you can make private and public.
+Other user can comment on stories.

 ## Usage
 If you are in local mode use: